intellectivelab/docs.intellectivelab.com/_docs/release-notes/U4I-release-notes.md

 # Known Issues

-Unity for Intellective contains the following know issues.
+Unity for Intellective contains the following known issues.
 The ID and Description are from Intellective’s internal ticket tracking system:

 | ID      | Summary                                                                                                                   |
 | ------- | ------------------------------------------------------------------------------------------------------------------------- |